NodeGraphBuddy Documentation

 About

 The NodeGraphBuddy is a series of python scripts designed to make working in the Node Graph (DAG) quicker and easier.
-It focuses mostly on aligning, distributing, mirroring and scaling nodes, but has many other fun features as well!
+It focuses mostly on moving, aligning, distributing, mirroring and scaling nodes, but has many other fun features as well!

 Download the BuddySystem plugin from Nukepedia to get all the scripts on this page, as well as the production tested Buddy Tools!